Learning how to break bad habits can be daunting as habits are often described with negative connotations:

-Whether you can break a habit in 21 days or 21 weeks, you need to celebrate every day where you haven’t repeated the habit.
+Whether you are breaking a habit in 21 days or 21 weeks, you need to celebrate every day where you haven’t repeated the habit.
 If you can only manage two days before cracking, then celebrate those two days.
 Don’t expect to break every habit immediately.
 It takes time.

-Digital or just general cell phone use is one of the most well known habits that many of us are trying to cut down on.
+Digital or just general cell phone use is one well-known habit that many of us are trying to cut down on.

 Typically, it’s scrolling through social media without noticing how long we’ve been doing it, constantly getting distracted by notifications, or just picking up our cell phone to check it as a distraction from work or life in general.

-Breaking habits is hard, but finding support from a friend or partner can be incredibly helpful in keeping you focused on repeating your new habit or to stop you from repeating an old one.
+Breaking habits is hard, but finding support from a friend or partner can be incredibly helpful in keeping you focused on repeating your new habit or stopping you from repeating an old one.

 Look at when your triggers typically happen and find a partner who will most likely be with you when these triggers occur.
 Have an open and honest discussion with them on what habit you’re trying to crush and explain how they can help.